Severson-Group/eMach/docs/source/EM_analyzers/SynR_jmag2d_analyzer.rst

             return state_out

-All example SynR evaluation scripts, including the one used for this analyzer, can be found in ``...\mach_eval_examples\SynR_eval``, where the post-analyzer script uses FEA results and calculates machine performance metrics, including torque density, power density, efficiency, and torque ripple.
+All example SynR evaluation scripts, including the one used for this analyzer, can be found in ``eMach\examples\mach_eval_examples\SynR_eval``, where the post-analyzer script uses FEA results and calculates machine performance metrics, including torque density, power density, efficiency, and torque ripple.
 This analyzer can be run by simply running the ``SynR_evaluator`` file in the aforementioned folder.
 This example should produce the following results: